Accent Therapeutics LogoAccent Therapeutics Logo

 Our Approach

-Our deep understanding of the key biological underpinnings of cancer and ability to identify, interrogate, and successfully drug intracellular enzyme targets enables us to advance a pipeline of unique small molecule therapeutics with expansive potential.
-Combining our industry-leading expertise in RNA-modifying proteins (RMPs) and our systematic mapping of both the RMP space and adjacent high-value areas for drug discovery, we have built a flexible model that allows for a diversity of approaches to developing potentially transformative biomarker-driven cancer medicines.
-Our therapies are designed for suboptimally-addressed, novel or known high-impact oncogenic targets with the potential to benefit large patient populations.
+Leveraging our industry-leading expertise in genomic instability, we have built a flexible model that allows for a diversity of approaches with the goal of developing transformative biomarker-driven cancer medicines.
+Our therapies are designed for high-impact oncogenic targets with the potential to benefit large patient populations.

 Wave shape